bzhoek/markdown/README.md

 * Underline with _
 * Strikethrough with -

-## BUGS
-* Initial load of text with newline repeats paragraph formatting on next line.

 # Icons
 Run `iconutil -c icns markdown.iconset`, then `rake clean` to update `resources/` folder.